 Table 3–1 presents the normal vital signs for various age groups.
 However, this broad range of values considered normal should serve merely as a guide.
 Only a complete assessment of a patient can determine whether or not a particular vital sign is truly clinically normal.
 This table of normal vital signs is useful in assessing children because normal values for children vary considerably with age, and knowing the range of normal variation is essential.
 Normal temperature is defined as 95° to 100.4°F (35° to 38°C).

 Table 3–1.
 Normal Vital Signs by Agea |Favorite Table|Download (.pdf)

 |Age||Systolic BP (mm Hg)||Diastolic BP (mm Hg)||Pulse (beats/min)||Respirations (breaths/min)b|

 The difficulty in defining what constitutes "normal" vital signs in an emergency setting has been inadequately addressed and may prove to be an impossible undertaking.
-Published normal values may have little relevance to an acutely ill or anxious patient in the emergency setting, yet that is precisely the environment in which we ...
+Published normal values may have little relevance to an acutely ill or anxious patient in the emergency setting, yet that is precisely the environment in ...